 My membership area

-I am working on a members area, where you will be able to have access to me once a month for a 1 hour live Q&A session.
+I am working on a members area, with lots of good stuff not.
 I am also planing on recording longer versions of each podcast episode where I expand on the subjects I have talked about, and give you a bit more of me and my experiences with the things that I am talking about.

 And I have some other ideas for cool stuff.